FlipOut!

-FlipOut! is a tile-matching puzzle video game developed by Gorilla Systems Corporation and originally published by Atari Corporation for the Atari Jaguar in Europe on July 7, 1995 and later in North America on August 28 of the same year.
+FlipOut! is a tile-matching video game developed by Gorilla Systems Corporation and originally published by Atari Corporation for the Atari Jaguar in Europe on July 7, 1995, and later in North America on August 28 of the same year.
 It is one of the first titles developed by Gorilla Systems.

 In FlipOut!, the players are invited by the inhabitants of Cheese Planet, also known as Planet Phrohmaj in their native language, to join the Great Tile Flipping Festival hosted by King Fluffy across multiple planets and locations on Earth, alongside their home planet.
 Initially an exclusive to the Jaguar, it was later ported by the same team to DOS in 1996 and was published by GameTek.
 FlipOut! received mixed reception since its release, with critics being divided in regards to the game's graphics, sound, gameplay and originality.